e-dub/CLamPy/README.md

 ```

 ### PIP
-You can also install LamPy via PIP
+You can also install CLamPy via PIP
 ```
 pip install LamPy
 ```